retrogenomics/MunozLopez2020/README.md

 project/
 |-- annotations
 |-- data
-|   `-- atlas-seq
 |-- results
 `-- scripts
 ```
-The `data/atlas-seq` folder should contain the .fastq files.
+The `data` folder should contain the .fastq files.

 ### Other requirements
 - A human reference genome sequence (ex:`hg19.fa`) and its bwa index (ex: `hg19.fa.amb, .ann, .bwt, .fai, .pac, .sa`).
 Their location is indicated in the `.atlas.conf` file.